zaiste/wren/README.md

 }
 ```

-The shape for both `params` and `files` is provided as the `Context` type not to obscure the built-in Deno's `Request` as defined in the Fetch API.
+The shape for both `params` and `files` is provided as the `RequestExtension` type not to obscure the built-in Deno's `Request` as defined in the Fetch API.

 ### Composable Middlewares